We thought we would take a moment to answer some of the questions we hear most often.

 I'm getting married/graduating/etc. Can I hold my event at the Museum?

 Absolutely!
-We can accommodate over 300 people in our event room, and can arrange a wide variety of meals with local caterers.
+We can accommodate over 300 people in our NBT Bank Event Room, and can arrange a wide variety of meals with local caterers.
 Tour size is virtually unlimited.

 Do you have meeting space available?